 How to get to Rastro?

 - Location: Calle Ribera de Curtidores and in the La Latina district.

 By metro: La Latina, line 5, Embajadores, line 3 and Tirso de Molina, line 1.

-You will have to walk a little bit to get to the market entrance, but these are the quickest ways to get there.
-If you get lost along the way, despite our advice, do not hesitate to ask the Spaniards for directions, they are very friendly and ready to help you.
+You may have to walk a little to get to the market entrance but these are the quickest ways to get there.
+What’s the best tip we can give you?
+Follow the crowd!
+If you get lost along the way, do not hesitate to ask the Spaniards for directions, they are very friendly and we’re sure they’ll be willing to help you.

 Our little tips:

 - Be careful with your items, pickpockets are everywhere and will take advantage of them while you are busy looking at a stand.

 - Come a little earlier in the morning to be able to unearth the most interesting and coveted items on the market.